 as a 'golden bullet' that will put the enemy down first shot every time."

 This is true, but it's a question of probability: how often will the cartridge

 fail to do the job?
 Both combat experience and lab testing indicate that, other things being equal, the

 smaller and less powerful the cartridge, the more likely it is to fail to incapacitate the target rapidly.

 7. "The GPC concept is untried: it's just an internet fantasy".
 Every concept is untried until it's actually made and tested.
 However, the calculations are firmly based in reality, not fantasy.
 The bullet FF is the same as the Russian standard military bullet; the cartridge sizes and muzzle energies are closely based on existing production rounds; the ballistic calculations are standard and reliable.
 There is no reason to doubt that it will perform as it should.
 What is uncertain is the terminal effectiveness, but that is true of any new bullet.

 12. "Why not settle on one specification for the GPC, instead of leaving it open?"
-Because there is uncertainty over the outcome of the extensive comparative trials which would be needed before the final configuration was decided on: and the NATO armies (especially the US Army) would have to lot to say about the final outcome.
+Because there is uncertainty over the outcome of the extensive comparative trials which would be needed before the final configuration could be decided: and the NATO armies (especially the US Army) would have to lot to say about the final outcome.